Saaho

+Saaho was released worldwide on 30 August 2019 in standard and IMAX theatres.
+The film received mixed-to-negative reviews from critics, who praised the action sequences, VFX and cinematography, but criticised the script and direction.
+It grossed ₹432.4 crore–₹439 crore worldwide against a production budget of ₹325–350 crore.
+The Telugu version of the film underperformed, while the Hindi version became an above average grosser, thus emerging as the highest-grossing South Indian film of 2019 and second highest-grossing Indian film of 2019.

 Plot

-Narantak Roy is a powerful, influential businessman who leads Roy Group, a corporate company that governs Waaji City, a fictional metropolitan city.
-When Roy visits Mumbai for a business deal, he is killed in a deliberate car crash.
-Devaraj, the son of Roy's friend, business partner and mentor Pruthviraj, plans to declare himself the next leader of Waaji City.
-Ibrahim, Roy's most-trusted secretary, tells Kalki, the legal advisor of Roy Group, Roy's family has been dead for decades and that he had been hiding a secret – that he had a son named Vishwank Roy – for 25 years.
-Vishwank foils Devaraj's plans by succeeding his father as the city's leader.
-Vishwank is determined to discover the identity of his father's murderer.
+Narantak Roy is the leader of Roy Group, a corporate company and the world's biggest crime syndicate that governs Waaji City, a fictional metropolitan area.
+While visiting Mumbai for a business deal, Roy gets killed in a deliberate car crash.
+Devaraj, the son of Roy's friend/mentor and former syndicate leader Pruthviraj, plans to declare himself as the next leader of Waaji City.
+Ibrahim, Roy's most trusted secretary, tells Kalki, the legal advisor of Roy Group, that Roy's family has been dead for decades and that he had been hiding his son, Vishwank Roy, for 25 years.
+Vishwank succeeds Roy as the city's leader and sets out to discover the perpetrators behind Roy's death.